paymill/paymill-oxid-4.6/README.md

-Paymill-Oxid 4.6
+PAYMILL - Oxid 4.6
 ==================

 Payment plugin for OXID Version 4.6.5

 Download the module here: https://github.com/Paymill/Paymill-Oxid/archive/master.zip

-- Merge the content of the Paymill-Oxid-Module directory with your OXID installation.
+- Merge the content of the PAYMILL-Oxid-Module directory with your OXID installation.
 - Import the install.sql to your database.
 - In your administration backend activate the Paymill plugin.
 - Go to the configuration section where you can insert your private and public key (that you can find in your Paymill cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).

-# Activate Paymill Payment
+# Activate PAYMILL Payment

-To activate Paymill payment follow these steps:
+To activate PAYMILL payment follow these steps:

 - In the main menu goto **Shopeinstellungen > Zahlungsarten**
 - Choose the payment method you want to activate